tethysplatform/tethys/docs/installation/linux_and_mac.rst

                 Tethys super user email.
 Default is ''.
         * `-P, --superuser-pass <PASSWORD>`:
                 Tethys super user password.
 Default is 'pass'.
+        * `--skip-tethys-install`:
+                Flag to skip the Tethys installation so that the Docker installation or production installation can be added to an existing Tethys installation.

+                .. tip::

+                    If conda home is not in the default location then the `--conda-home` options must also be specified with this option.

         * `--install-docker`:
                 Flag to include Docker installation as part of the install script (Linux only).
 See `2.
 Install Docker (OPTIONAL)`_ for more details.
-        * `--install-docker-only`:
-                Flag to skip the Tethys installation and only install run the Docker installation.
-Tethys must already be installed (Linux only).

-                .. tip::

-                    If conda home is not in the default location then the `--conda-home` options must also be specified with this option.

         * `--docker-options <OPTIONS>`:
                 Command line options to pass to the `tethys docker init` call if --install-docker is used.
 Default is "'-d'".